crossjam/bdf_harmonization/docs/example-use-cases.md

 ## 4 · Key Takeaways

-* `/cde-recommendation` can serve as an **auto‑classifier** for unknown tables.
+* `/cde-recommendation` can serve as an classifier for unknown tables.
-* Feeding its top CDE predictions into `/harmonize` closes the loop, generating fully standardised outputs ready for a data commons.
+* Feeding its top CDE predictions into `/harmonize` closes the loop, generating fully standardised outputs.
-* All steps are **idempotent**—rerun at any time to pick up schema updates or improved vocabularies.
+* All steps are **idempotent** - rerun at any time to pick up schema updates or improved vocabularies.

 ---